Objectives and activities

 Significant activities and financial review

-The hall continued to be used for a range of activities including preschool, dance and fitness classes, language lessons, cookery classes, birthday and other party events, badminton, table tennis as well as educational and family support groups.
-The Parish Council Clerk continued to have an office in the hall.
+Occupancy levels continued to be high during the year and the hall was used daily by Stanwick Preschool Playgroup and for a range of other activities including dance and fitness classes, badminton and table tennis as well as educational and language lessons, family parties, blood donors, handbells, a church group and family support groups.
+It continued to be at the centre of whole village events such as the Christmas Fair and Stanwick Races events.
+Parish Council meetings were held in the hall and the Parish Council Clerk continued to have an office in the hall.

-The Trustees appreciate the great support that Rebecca, the hall manager, provides not only to users but also to the Trustees in using her experience and knowledge to ensure the continuing success of the hall during these challenging times.
+The Trustees appreciate the great support that Rebecca, the hall manager, provides not only to users but also to the Trustees in using her experience and knowledge to ensure the continuing success of the hall.

 Please do monitor the website www.stanwickvillagehall.org which provides details on forthcoming and regular events.